MoonWanki/the-great-venus/README.md

 The *Guiliano*'s wish is to see the *Venus*, who has *ULTIMATE Necklace*, the greatest equipment in the world.
 Do you know?
 They can get more power by acquiring more special necklace!
-Everyone's hope is to be strong, and your *Guiliano* does so!
+Everyone's hope is to be strong, and so is *Guiliano*.
+That's why Julian finally decided to go on an adventure.

 ## Turn-based RPG game